Diocese of Dodge City: 1900 to 2000

-Pope Paul VI named Forst as auxiliary bishop of the Diocese of Kansas City in 1976.

-To replace Forst, Monsignor Eugene Gerber from the Diocese of Wichita was appointed the third bishop of Dodge City by Paul VI in 1976.
+To replace Forst, Eugene Gerber of Wichita was appointed the third bishop of Dodge City by Paul VI in 1976.
 In 1982, Pope John Paul II named Gerber as bishop of Wichita.
-In 1983, John Paul II appointed Auxiliary Bishop Stanley Schlarman of the Diocese of Belleville as the fourth bishop of Dodge City.
+In 1983, Auxiliary Bishop Stanley Schlarman of the Diocese of Belleville became the fourth bishop of Dodge City.
 During his tenure in Dodge City, Schlarman recruited Burmese, Filipino, and Vietnamese priests; established a diocesan vocations office, a pastoral council, and an office of aging and parenting; and promoted the pastoral ministry training program and Cursillo movement.
-Schlarman retired in 1998.

-Monsignor Ronald Gilmore of the Diocese of Wichita was named bishop of Dodge City by John Paul II in 1998.
+Schlarman retired as bishop of Dodge City in 1998.
+Ronald Gilmore was named bishop of Dodge City in 1998.

+2000 to present

 A new cathedral, the Cathedral of Our Lady of Guadalupe, was consecrated in 2001.
 Our Lady of Guadalupe is the patroness of the diocese.
-Gilmore retired in 2010.
-As of 2023, the bishop of Dodge City is John Brungardt from Wichita.
-He was named by Pope Benedict XVI in 2010.
+Gilmore retired as bishop of Dodge City in 2010.
+John Balthasar Brungardt from Wichita replaced Bishop Gilmour.

+Brungardt announced in February 2021 that he was temporarily stepping down as bishop of Dodge City while sexual abuse allegations against him were investigated.
+The Congregation for Bishops at the Vatican appointed Bishop Gerald Vincke of the Diocese of Salina as apostolic administrator of the Diocese of Dodge City.
+Brungardt resumed his office in March 2022 after being cleared of any crimes.

 Sex abuse

 In February 2019, the Kansas Bureau of Investigation (KBI) announced that it had been investigating sex abuse allegations against all the Catholic dioceses in Kansas since November 2018.
 On August 14, 2020, KBI spokeswoman Melissa Underwood stated, "As of Aug.
 7, we have had 205 reports of abuse and have opened 120 cases."
 In October 2019, the diocese released a list of ten priests and two seminarians with credible accusations of sexual abuse of minors.

-In February 2021, the KBI notified Bishop Brungardt that he was under investigation for sexual abuse of a minor.
-Denying the accusations, he immediately suspended his episcopal duties and the Vatican instructed Archbishop Joseph Fred Naumann to start a canonical investigation.
-Bishop Gerald Lee Vincke from the Diocese of Salina was appointed as apostolic administrator to run the diocese during the investigation.
-The Congregation for the Doctrine of the Faith in Rome cleared Brungardt of the accusation against him in March 2022.
-There were no criminal charges.

-Statistics

-The Diocese of Dodge City encompasses 23,000 square miles and 50 parishes in 28 counties.